0xsatya/cheetsheets/README.md

-# cheetsheets
+# Cheetsheets
 This repo contains various cheetsheets on various programming languages.

+Stay focused and keep learning.

 PRs are welcome.